facelessuser/PyMdown/docs/user-guide/general-usage.md

 PyMdown can use an optional template with CSS and JavaScript for styling the Markdown outputs.
 Templates, CSS, JavaScript, and extensions are all setup in a configuration file.
 If for certain batches certain settings need to be tweaked, PyMdown can accept paths to specific settings file via the CLI.
 The settings files can be in either JSON or YAML.
 PyMdown also supports input sources with a JSON or YAML frontmatter were settings can be configured along with general meta data.

+Though PyMdown could be used to generate a site, it was mainly designed to generate static documents from Markdown for general use or previewing.
+If you are looking to generate document sites, there are plenty of good tools to do such ([mkdocs](http://www.mkdocs.org/) is one suggestion), but you may find additional the [PyMdown extensions](pymdown-extensions.md) useful by themselves.

 # Command Line Interface

 ## Input Files